sowirepo/translateGPT/README.md

 };
 ```

-Now, run `translategpt` in your terminal to generate translation files.
+Now, run `translategpt` in your terminal in the root of your project to generate translation files.
 The generated files will be saved in the output directory specified in the `.env` file (e.g., `"~/your_cool_project/translations"`).
 The generated files will have the following structure: `<namespace>.<language_abbreviation>.json`.

 ## License